Ehsan-Nirjhar/Ehsan-Nirjhar.github.io/_pages/publications.md

 Workshop/Doctoral Consortium Papers
 ======
-1. **E. H. Nirjhar**, "Expression and Perception of Stress Through the Lens of Multimodal Signals: A Case Study in Interpersonal Communication Settings," accepted in ACII 2023 Doctoral Consortium.
+1. **E. H. Nirjhar**, "Expression and Perception of Stress Through the Lens of Multimodal Signals: A Case Study in Interpersonal Communication Settings," in *2023 11th International Conference on Affective Computing and Intelligent Interaction Workshops and Demos (ACIIW)}, IEEE, 2023*.
+1. R. D. Verrap, **E. H. Nirjhar**, A. Nenkova, and T. Chaspari, ""Am I Answering My Job Interview Questions Right?": A NLP Approach to Predict Degree of Explanation in Job Interview Responses," in *Proceedings of the Second Workshop on NLP for Positive Impact (NLP4PI), 2022*, pp. 122–129.
+1. J. Kim, D. Yang, **E. H. Nirjhar**, C. R. Ahn and T. Chaspari, "Explainable Prediction of Pedestrians' Distress in the Urban Built Environment," in *2022 56th Asilomar Conference on Signals, Systems, and Computers, IEEE, 2022*, pp. 985–988.
 1. A. M. Pena, **E. H. Nirjhar**, A. Pachuilo, T. Chaspari, and E. D. Ragan, "Detecting changes in user behavior to understand interaction provenance during visual data analysis," in *IUI Workshops, 2019.*
-1. R. D. Verrap, **E. H. Nirjhar**, A. Nenkova, and T. Chaspari, ""Am I Answering My Job Interview Questions Right?": A NLP Approach to Predict Degree of Explanation in Job Interview Responses," in *Proceedings of the Second Workshop on NLP for Positive Impact (NLP4PI), 2022*, pp. 122–129.